-Spread the Mod Podge across one side of your fabric.
-This will be the inside of your envelope.
-Once the fabric is generously coated, let it sit until dry.
+Generously spread the Mod Podge across the wrong side of your fabric.
+Let it sit until dry.

-Take a paper envelope that’s your desired shape and size.
-Carefully, tear the paper envelope along the seals and unfold it.
+Once the Mod Podge is dry, take a paper envelope that’s your desired shape and size and carefully tear it along the seals to unfold it.

-Place the spread envelope onto the fabric and trace with a pencil or pen.
-(Make sure that you’re tracing the envelope on the side that’s coated with Mod Podge!)
-Once you have the shape transferred, cut your fabric along the trace.
+Place the unfolded envelope onto the fabric and trace with a pencil or pen.
+(Make sure you’re tracing on the side coated with Mod Podge.)
+Cut your fabric along the outline.

-Fold the corners of the fabric to the center, and you’ll see the final shape of your envelope begin to come together.
+Fold the corners of the fabric to the center.
+You’ll see the final shape of your envelope begin to come together.

-Apply more Mod Podge to the envelope’s middle flaps along the bottom edges, and secure the bottom flap in place.
-Again, set the envelope aside and let it dry.
+Apply more Mod Podge along the bottom edges of the envelope’s middle flaps, then secure the bottom flap in place.
+Again, set the envelope aside to dry.

 4. Add a Hook and Loop